 Soon we were past Cairo, and out into the desert for the last couple of hours to Hurghada.
 The landscape was anything but featureless; impressive mountain ranges gave way to the picturesque Red Sea coastline.
 Looking down from above, we could only imagine how harsh and confusing it would be to traverse at ground level.

 We descended into Hurghada on a left downwind, and came in for a visual landing, after a little under 6 hours aloft.
 Ground temperatures exceeded 40 degrees C. A follow-me car led us to our parking and we were met by Mohammed from EgyptAir.
 He turned out to be very friendly and helpful!
-Arrangements through the Middle East had been made by my old friends Ahmed and Eddie from General Aviation Support Egypt (GASE), and all the stops would turn out to pretty smoothly in this part of the world.
+Arrangements through the Middle East had been made by my old friends Ahmed and Eddie from General Aviation Support Egypt (GASE), and all the stops would turn out to run pretty smoothly in this part of the world.

-Unfortunately, GASE had no influence over fuel at Hurghada!
-AVGAS here is provided by the military; all previous flights had been fueled from drums, but we had the dubious honour of being the first to use their new fuel bowser.
+Unfortunately, GASE had no influence over the fuel supplier at Hurghada!
+AVGAS here is provided by the military; all previous flights at Hurghada had been fueled from drums, but we had the dubious honour of being the first to use their new fuel bowser.
 I say “new” – while new to them, I suspect it was older than me.
 After first confirming that it was really AVGAS, thanks to Ahmed and my friend Mike confirming the Arabic writing, (and later me getting a good sample of it as it was splashed everywhere), we set about trying to fuel.
 The nozzle was much too big to fit into the airplane tank port, and even on the lowest pressure setting the fuel shot out like a fire hose and made use of my funnel impossible.

 We took a taxi to the hotel, which was very nice although clearly in need to a refurbishment, and spent that evening relaxing with a buffet dinner and possibly one of the worst Pina Coladas I’ve ever tasted.
 Our waiter in the “Captain’s Bar” wore a pilot’s shirt with three gold stripes, and was amused to find that with my four gold bars I outranked him!